machikania/phyllosoma/RP2350LCD147/readme-e.txt

 For programs that do not use the gpio input(s), the keyboard is the only input device.
 Please connect a USB keyboard using a USB-OTG cable.
-Be sure to use a Micro-C USB-OTG cable with power input.
+Be sure to use a Type-C USB-OTG cable with power input.
+Additionally, power can also be supplied from the 5V pin and GND pin (pins 10 and 11) of the RP2350-LCD-1.47.

 For general use, please install phyllosoma_kb.uf2, which supports USB keyboards.
 The phyllosoma.uf2 file is intended for special use cases such as operating